Trying to decide where to go to college? Afraid of choosing the wrong college? Samantha Schreiber’s meme clears things up.

 There’s really so much more that goes into it than “oh, my neighbor didn’t like that school” or “Michigan is the best.”
 Well, sure, Michigan is a great school, but there’s 3,000 other schools that could be a good fit.

-Edmit: In your experience, which questions should students and parents ask to determine if a school is a good fit?
+Edmit: In your experience, which questions should students and parents ask to determine if a college is a good fit?

 Schreiber: I worked with the tour guides at Pomona and I liked when [prospective] students asked “What are students talking about right now?”
 “How responsive is the administration to change and concerns of the students?”
 “Can you get a meeting with your advisor easily?”
 “Can you start a club easily?”
 Find out if there are already clubs that match your interests.
 Are there places where you can see yourself studying?